ap-sullivan/AstroGroupWork/src/pages/tutorial.md

 ![Image15](/AstroGroupWork/images/tutorial/15.png)

-Once you have the Astro project setup you need to run '<strong>npm run dev -- --host 0.0.0.0</strong>', not just 'npm run dev', this ensures that the Astro files served from the container can be opened not just within the container but also on the local browser.
+Once you have the Astro project setup you need to run '<strong>npm run dev - - &nbsp; - -host 0.0.0.0</strong>', not just 'npm run dev', this ensures that the Astro files served from the container can be opened not just within the container but also on the local browser.

 </section>